Written by Karen Selby, RN | Edited By Walter Pacheco | Last Update: August 29, 2024

 NIPEC Steps

-NIPEC administration takes place over several steps.
-It involves multiple chemotherapy cycles.
-In most cases, surgeons will install the port during the initial surgery.
+NIPEC administration involves several steps and multiple chemotherapy cycles.
+In most cases, surgeons install the port during the initial surgery.

 Combining NIPEC with Other Forms of Mesothelioma Treatment